 Strategy and Programme

-The 34th session of the UNESCO General Conference (in 2007) adopted the Medium-Term Strategy for 2008 to 2013 (Document 34 C/4) which sets out the strategic vision and programmatic framework for UNESCO’s action for this period.
-The two overarching priorities for this six year period are: Africa and gender equality.
+The 37th session of the UNESCO General Conference (in 2013) adopted the Medium-Term Strategy for 2014 to 2021 (Document 37 C/4) which sets out the strategic vision and programmatic framework for UNESCO’s action for this period.
+The two overarching priorities remain for this eight years: Africa and gender equality.

-The Programme and Budget for Natural Sciences for the biennium 2012-2013 (Document 36 C/5) will be implemented within the framework of the Medium Term Strategy.
-For this two year period the two biennial priorities for the natural sciences are:
+The Programme and Budget for Natural Sciences for the quadrennium 2014-2017 (Document 37 C/5) will be implemented within the framework of the Medium Term Strategy.

-Implementation of the natural sciences activities within the context of UNESCO's strategic planning and results-based management are grouped under seven Main Lines of Action:
+Implementation of the natural sciences activities within the context of UNESCO's strategic planning and results-based management and result-based budgeting are grouped under six Main Lines of Action:

-The following cross-cutting themes are of particular focus: biodiversity, natural disaster reduction, engineering, science education, climate change and sustainable development in small island developing states.
+The following cross-cutting themes are of particular focus: biodiversity and sustainable development in small island developing states.

 Links to UNESCO’s main programmes in science: